Tips for New Writers

-I am so excited that you are reading this, because it means you are not only a woman hunter, but also a woman writer - a woman who wants to share her experience and stories with other women.
-It also says that you want to make what you write both informative and exciting.
-What is cooler than that!
+I am so excited that you are reading this, because it means that you are not only a woman hunter, but also you want to make your readers feel the power and beauty in your stories!

 I. THE WRITING PROCESS

-Steps - List in the correct order.
+d.
+List the steps in the correct order.
 Limit each to a single action or simple set of actions.
-Find or take photos.
 Take close-ups of tricky steps.

-Conclusion: Show the finished product and say something about it.
-Best if all, show yourself using it!
+f.
+Show the finished product and say something about it.
+Best of all, show yourself using it!

 Priority or Cost

-D. Conclusion.
+D. WRAP-UP.
 Inevitably when I organize my "chunks" of information, I see steps or topics I have left out or duplicated, and I fix them.
 The rest is just cleanup and refinement.
 The first question I ask is, does it make sense?
-I read it out loud.
+Then I read it out loud.
 Wow.
 You wouldn't believe all the stuff I find that way.
 Is the content ordered logically?
 Have I used language most readers can understand?
 Do I need to define any of the terms I used?
 Are my descriptions clear?
 Have I eliminated most use of slang, except for specific effect?
 Have I done my best to ensure that any humor is tasteful, and that at all times my words reflect the respect I have for others and for the animals we hunt?
 We understand language and humor based on personal experience.
-I try to identify any diplomatic "landmines"--not only because I don't want to offend you, but also because doing so would interfere with my goal, which is to inform or entertain you or, ideally, both.
+I try to identify any diplomatic "landmines"—not only because I don't want to offend you, but also because doing so would interfere with my goal, which is ideally to both inform and entertain you.

-II.
-COMMON ISSUES.
-Now let's look at some specific areas where I have to watch myself and where I see other writers run into trouble sometimes:
+Now let's look at some specific areas where I have to watch myself and where I see other writers sometimes run into trouble:

-Example: I carefully raised my rifle, but the deer saw me and crawled off.
+I raised my rifle slowly, but the deer saw me and crawled off.